Alison Holmes: Early life and education

 Holmes went to school in Dar es Salaam, Tanzania.
 Her father was a doctor in Nigeria.
 Holmes completed her Bachelor of Medicine, Bachelor of Surgery degree in medicine at the University of Cambridge and St George’s Hospital Medical School.
 She specialised in Infectious Diseases and General (Internal) Medicine.

 Research and career

 Antimicrobial resistance (AMR) represents a major threat to healthcare.
 There are increasing numbers of bacteria that can no longer be treated with antibiotics.
 At Imperial College London Holmes leads Centre for Antimicrobial Optimisation, a research centre that looks to tackle drug-resistant infection.
 She is Director of the National Institute for Health Research (NIHR) Health Protection Research Unit in Healthcare Associated Infections and AMR.

+In 2023, Holmes launched the Centres for Antimicrobial Optimisation Network (CAMO-Net), a Wellcome Trust funded research collaboration of universities based in 11 different countries, designed to address antimicrobial resistance and support antimicrobial optimisation for use in humans.